porsche-design-system/porsche-design-system/packages/storefront/src/pages/about/introduction.md

 Using our centrally built and continuously maintained design system with standardised components and unified toolings leads to high-quality results.
 Everything meets the latest technical requirements and standards for accessibility, performance and usability.

 **Leverage knowledge and clarity.**
 With everyone having access to the system and using the same language, it is much easier to collaborate and share knowledge with a clear understanding.
-Onboarding new members become much easier and faster.
+Onboarding new members becomes much easier and faster.

 ## Principles of success for the Porsche Design System
 The Porsche Design System encourages trust rather than policing by empowering self-responsible teamwork.
 To take full advantage of the benefits, we apply the following principles: